ppebb/events-logger/README.md

 ## Usage

-All logs are saved in the standard log output.
-You can review these logs for detailed insights into player activities, game events, and overall server health.
+All logs are captured in the standard log output.

+Additionally, it is exported as JSON into the file `script-output/game-events.json`.
+This can be leveraged by your automation and tooling.You can review these logs for detailed insights into player activities, game events, and overall server health.

 ## License